jgieseler/soho-loader/README.rst

 Return
 ~~~~~~

--  Pandas dataframe.
+-  Pandas dataframe and dictionary of metadata (e.g., energy channels).
 See info links above for the different datasets for a description of the dataframe columns.

 Data folder structure